|

 Who is named in Rev 6:8 as 'Hades'.

-[NB: He is also described in Daniel 11:40 as the
+This king is likely the one described in Daniel 11:40

-These locusts ascending out of the bottomless pit,
+The ascension of the locusts out of the bottomless pit,

-ie out of Hades, mimic what is prophesied to happen
+ie out of Hades, mimics what is prophesied to happen to

 Rom 11:15 For if their being cast away is the